 Depending on the desired outcomes, metals may be sintered or fully melted to create everything from jewelry to specialized components to rapid prototypes.
 With sintering, the metal powder is partially melted to allow the particles to fuse together.
 Versatile direct metal laser sintering (DMLS) has the capability to partially melt many different metals and alloys, creating objects with a degree of porosity.
 Electron beam melting (EBM) uses powerful beams of electrons to fully melt a variety of powdered metals, including titanium, steel, and stainless steel.
 EBM is most popular where porosity must be minimized, such as in high-stress, high-temperature aerospace applications.

-Recent actions by the International Code Council indicate concerns about the hazards associated with combustible dust and other material by-products including waste, off-gassing, scrap, VOC’s, metal oxides, and ozone (O3) and how those hazards must be managed in the workplace.
+Recent actions by the International Code Council indicate concerns about the 3d printing hazards associated with combustible dust and other material by-products.
+These 3d material by-products include waste, off-gassing, scrap, VOC’s, metal oxides, and ozone (O3).
+Code compliance requires that these hazardous material codes be managed in the workplace.
 Currently covered under the general exhaust requirements for contaminants, by 2021, the International Code Council expects to have prescriptive language in place for this new category of manufacturing hazards.

 Watch for an informative new Case Study soon